-The second part of the process is to determine the value for Keystone Investment Group.
+The second part of the valuation project is to estimate the investment value for Keystone Investment Group.
 The same methods are applied in the same way as when determining market value, but these methods are applied based on the investor's assumptions and investment requirements.
 These investor assumptions and requirements can be found in Table 4 (Appendix).